 The top-spec Rexton comes with a big 9.2-inch touchscreen featuring all the bells and whistles, while even entry-level EX models offer an eight-inch touchscreen with DAB radio and smartphone connectivity, as well as a reversing camera and MP3 playback.
 The instrument cluster scores on hi-tech appeal, too, with its various selectable functions and engaging start-up animation.
 Range-topping Ultimate versions add a 3D around view monitoring system and an 8.0-inch TFT driver information display.

 Practicality, comfort and boot space

 As you would expect from a car the size of the Rexton, there’s plenty of space inside, as well as a light and airy feel.
 It’s also pretty luxurious, with nappa leather upholstery, loads of adjustment for the front seats – powered of course – and plenty of creature comforts to boot.
 Visibility is excellent, but the sheer size of the Rexton may cause difficulties for some less-confident drivers.

 The Rexton measures 4,850mm from nose to tail, plus 1,960mm wide and 1,825mm high.
 That’s over 20cm longer and 10cm wider than a Nissan X-Trail.

 Leg room, head room & passenger space

-The Rexton is available with five or seven seats.
-Up front the driver and passenger have acres of space.
-There’s loads of headroom for the second row and reasonable legroom, while the optional third row of seats has a more spacious feel than you’ll find in a Skoda Kodiaq or Kia Sorento.
-The third row is relatively cramped, though, and you have to fold down one of the chairs in the second row to access these rearmost seats.
+The Rexton is now only available as a seven-seater.
+Up front the driver and passenger have acres of space, while there’s loads of headroom for the second row and reasonable legroom.
+The third row of seats has a more spacious feel than you’ll find in a Skoda Kodiaq or Kia Sorento, although you have to fold down one of the chairs in the second row in order to to gain access.